jony741/PHP-Array-Colllection/README.md

 ```
 ### `intersect()`
-The intersect method removes any values from the original data array that are not present in the given array or collection.
-The resulting data array will preserve the original collection's keys:
+The intersect method removes any values from the original data array that are not present in the given array or dara array.
+The resulting data array will preserve the original dara array's keys:
 ```$xslt
 $make_data = make_data(['Desk', 'Sofa', 'Chair']);